-We're here to guide you through the financial aid process and to provide you with the information and resources you need to plan for funding your education.
+The Office of Financial Aid is here to guide you through the financial aid process and provide you with the information and resources you need to plan for funding your education.
 Please follow the steps below to learn more about financial aid and how to apply.
 If you are a non-U.S. citizen, please review our application requirements/deadlines.

-STEP 3: Review your financial aid award if applicable and ask any questions to help you understand the award and make the best decision for you and your family
+Step 3: Review your financial aid award, if applicable, and ask questions to help you understand the award and make the best decision for you and your family.

-Lehigh University follows the Higher Education Act and National Association of College Admissions Counselors (NACAC) Statement of Principles of Good Practice (SPGP) and thus does not compensate our admission and financial aid professionals for securing enrollments or awarding of financial aid.
+Lehigh University follows the Higher Education Act and National Association of College Admissions Counselors (NACAC) Statement of Principles of Good Practice (SPGP) and thus does not compensate our admissions and financial aid professionals for securing enrollments or awarding financial aid.

 For more information on need-based aid, please contact: